 Renowned eating disorders clinician, speaker, and advocate Chase Bannister has been named as the first senior vice president for community engagement for The Emily Program and Veritas Collaborative, two of the nation’s leading eating disorders programs, which merged in March.
 He will begin his new role June 14th.

 Bannister is a key figure in the eating disorders treatment community.
 A licensed clinical social worker, he is credentialed as a certified eating disorders specialist by the International Association of Eating Disorders Professionals (iaedp), and was elected inaugural president of the North Carolina iaedp Foundation Chapter.
 Bannister is an active member of the Academy for Eating Disorders, the REDC Consortium Ethics Committee and Advisory Board, and the Eating Disorders Leadership Summit.
-He serves as president of the board of directors for the Eating Disorders Coalition for Research, Policy & Action.
+He serves as Immediate Past President of the Board of Directors for the Eating Disorders Coalition for Research, Policy & Action.

 Bannister is also a well-known speaker and advocate, having delivered national educational presentations on eating disorders and provided expert guidance to the U.S. Congress, numerous federal agencies, and multiple White House administrations over the past decade.
 Since 2017, Bannister has been a sought-after advisor on health care policy through his firm, Bannister Consultancy LLC.
 Prior to that, he served as founder, senior vice president, and chief strategy and clinical integrity officer at Veritas Collaborative.